nakajima/EmbedResources.swift/README.md

 It's a build plugin that copies from your modules' Resources/ directories into a generated Swift file.

-So let’s say you have a module named "CoolModule" with a Resources/ directory that has a file "Hello.txt" that has the contents "Hello world".
+So let’s say you have a module named "CoolModule" with a Resources/ directory that has a file "Hi.txt" that has the contents "hello world".
 The plugin will generate the following file for you:

 ```swift
 // __EmbeddedCoolModuleResources.swift